foneysmiles/PSCsvSQLiteORM/README.md

 ## AppendOnly schema mode

 - `Import-CsvToSqlite -SchemaMode AppendOnly` prohibits schema changes and skips table creation.
-- If the table does not exist, the command throws.
+- If the table does not exist, the command throws and exits.

 ## RIGHT/FULL join emulation